RichardHerz/dynamic-CO-oxidation/README.md

 A simulation with simplified kinetics that has much of the same behavior of this system is the "Dynamic diffusion and reaction in a porous solid catalyst" Web Lab at www.ReactorLab.net and click the tab "WEB LABS."
 This system is also found in the "reaction-diffusion" GitHub Repository at this GitHub site.

+To run the simulation, open the stack file "Catalyst Pellet.rev" in LiveCode.
+The folder "files" should be located in the same folder as that stack file.
+With the Catalyst Pellet stack open, click the button "set and go."
+This sets the externals file (.dll or .bundle) for the stack "reactor pellet.rev" in the "files" folder and opens the reactor pellet stack.
+Then click the "start" button to start the simulation.

 This project is currently being developed with the open-source, Community Edition of LiveCode.
 Get it at www.LiveCode.org.
 This project was originally built circa 2008 using a version of Runtime Revolution - now renamed LiveCode - and Mac and Win compilers of that era.

 We have done limited testing of this open-source project: